-Let’s look at the problematic words and phrases, and what you can say instead to start to be free from this dieting culture we all experience:
+Let’s look at the problematic words and phrases, and what you can say instead to minimise dieting behaviour:

 Problematic language – This food is good/bad/naughty.

 Ideal/helpful language – This food is food.
 This food is delicious.
 This food is crunchy/soft/spicy and so on.

 Food is food.
 Take the morality away from food.
 If you must different between the nutrition value of a food use the terms “everyday” and “sometimes foods”.

 Problematic language – I can’t do this until I lose X amount of weight.
 Once I sort out my diet, I will be able to XYZ.